Important information for applicants

 - the same part of the submitted project is already receiving funding from other federal bodies (e.g. Federal Office of Culture, Presence Switzerland, Swiss National Science Foundation, Swiss Agency for Development and Cooperation);

 - the project is part of a school or university curriculum/basic training or continuing education programme (including dissertations, diploma projects, university scholarships, etc.);

 - funding is intended to cover infrastructure and equipment costs, as well as the costs of operating cultural facilities, archives and collections;

 - the project does not depend on funding from Pro Helvetia.

-For other Design & Interactive Media restrictions and requirements, please refer to the corresponding formats or fact sheets
+For other Design & Interactive Media restrictions, please refer to the corresponding formats or fact sheets

 4. Application Dossier

 Funding applications submitted to Pro Helvetia must contain: